Science Based Targets initiative

-The Science Based Targets initiative (SBTi) is a collaboration between its founding partners, CDP, the United Nations Global Compact, World Resources Institute (WRI) and the World Wide Fund for Nature (WWF), and We Mean Business Coalition.
-As of 2025, over 10,000 companies have set or committed to set science-based climate targets validated by SBTi.
+It is a collaboration between its founding partners, namely the CDP, the United Nations Global Compact, the World Resources Institute (WRI), the World Wildlife Fund (WWF), and the We Mean Business Coalition.

+As of 2025, over 10,000 companies have set or committed to setting science-based climate targets validated by the SBTi.

 Organization

-The Science Based Targets initiative was established in 2015 to help companies to set emission reduction targets in line with climate sciences and Paris Agreement goals.
+The Science Based Targets initiative was established in 2015 to help companies to set emission reduction targets in line with climate science and Paris Agreement goals.
 It is funded by IKEA Foundation, Amazon, Bezos Earth Fund, We Mean Business coalition, Rockefeller Brothers Fund and UPS Foundation.

-In October 2021, SBTi developed and launched the world's first net zero standard, providing the framework and tools for companies to set science-based net zero targets and limit global temperature rise above pre-industrial levels to 1.5 °C. Best practice as identified by SBTi is for companies to adopt transition plans covering scope 1, 2 and 3 emissions, set out short-term milestones, ensure effective board-level governance and link executive compensation to the company's adopted milestones.
+In October 2021, SBTi developed and launched the world's first net zero standard, providing the framework and tools for companies to set science-based net zero targets and limit global temperature rise above pre-industrial levels to 1.5 °C.

+Best practice as identified by SBTi is for companies to adopt transition plans covering scope 1, 2 and 3 emissions, set out short-term milestones, ensure effective board-level governance and link executive compensation to the company's adopted milestones.

 SBTi is a UK charity with a commercial subsidiary, SBTi Services, which offers to validate climate targets set by companies as science-based targets for a fee.

 As of 2025, SBTi operates without a central office and has 200 staff who primarily work remotely, including part-time employees.
 This has led to challenges in meeting the demands of a growing client base of companies seeking SBTi validation for climate targets.